International Roles

 The Danish Armed Forces have a longstanding tradition for contributing to international military cooperation and operations.

-Danish soldiers are constantly deployed on international missions in some of the world's hotspots, where they solve peace-building, peace-keeping and stabilizing tasks.
+Danish soldiers are deployed on international missions in some of the world's hotspots, where they solve peace-building, peace-keeping and stabilizing tasks.

 Facts and figures